 After Decades, Fiat Returns To U.S. Auto Market

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Nina Gregory reports from the Los Angeles Auto Show.

-Unidentified Woman: (Unintelligible) the new Fiat Cinquecento.
+NINA GREGORY: Unidentified Woman: (Unintelligible) the new Fiat Cinquecento.

-Rebecca Lindland is an analyst for IHS Automotive.
+GREGORY: Rebecca Lindland is an analyst for IHS Automotive.

-Nina Gregory, NPR News.
+GREGORY: Nina Gregory, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.